Duncan Hamilton (runner)

 Duncan Hamilton (born July 14, 2000) is an American track and field athlete who specializes in 3000 metres steeplechase.

 High school

 Hamilton attended Bozeman High School in Bozeman, Montana.
 During his high school running career, he finished second in the state class AA cross country meet in both 2016 and 2017, helping the Hawks win their 10th straight cross country state title.
-He won the 1600m and finishing second in the 3200m at the Montana state track meet in his senior year.
+He won the 1600m and finished second in the 3200m at the Montana state track meet in his senior year.

 His 2016 Bozeman cross country team was the high-school Nike cross country national champion, edging out American Fork, Utah for the victory.

 College

 Hamilton attended Montana State University.
 At the end of his time there, he was a six time Big Sky champion, six time All-American, the second fastest collegiate steeplechaser of all time, the American collegiate record holder in the steeplechase, and the first Bobcat to ever make The Bowerman watch list.

 On May 27, 2023, at the NCAA West Regional, Hamilton ran the steeplechase in 8:16.23, the second fastest time in NCAA history, behind Henry Rono's 8:05.4 in 1978.